3.1. Monthly Bills: Bills are sent out monthly.

 3.4.
 Payment Options: You can pay your bill using cash, check, money order, or debit/credit card in person at CFPUA offices.
 You may mail a check using the envelope provided in your bill.
-You can also make a payment using your credit or debit card over the phone with a Customer Service Representative or by using our Interactive Voice Response System.
+You can also make a payment using your credit or debit card over the phone by using our Interactive Voice Response System.
 The easiest and simplest way is to set up an automatic bank draft so you never have to worry about forgetting a payment or finding a stamp.
 Other ways to pay include EZ-Billing to make credit/debit, e-check payments or set up CFPUA with your online bill pay through your bank.

 3.6.
 Where to pay:

 305 Chestnut Street in downtown Wilmington

 235 Government Center Drive near the intersection of Eastwood Rd and Racine Dr.

 Both locations are open Monday - Friday 8am - 5pm.
 CFPUA observes the same holiday schedule as the state of North Carolina offices.
 You may also pay online or by calling (910) 332-6550.

 3.7.
 Due Date: The due date is printed on your bill.